 articule is an open-access artist-run centre dedicated to the presentation of a broad range of contemporary practices.
 Through our various programming channels, we strive for artistic excellence, interdisciplinarity and social engagement.
-While special consideration is given to emerging artists, we also respect those who have already established important precedents, who continue to test the limits of aesthetic gesture, and who commit themselves to the ideals of experimentation and risk-taking. articule supports discursive and alternative activities that promote dialogue and build networks with local, national and international artists, collectives and organizations.
-Our open structure encourages the direct participation of an active and diverse membership on both programming and organisational levels.
+Our open structure encourages the direct participation of an active and diverse membership on both programming and organizational levels.

 articule’s programming aims to provoke dialogue, to foster critical thinking and to promote a diversity of practices and experiences in the artistic and social realms.
 Open to all disciplines, we present exhibitions, action-, and research-based works.
 We curate events, such as screenings, and forums, to explore specific themes or artistic practices.
 We also support “undisciplined” practices and projects that manifest themselves in site-specific contexts or alternative locations.